AyaanHassanShah/Informed-Searches-Visualiser/README.md

 # Dynamic Pathfinding Agent

-**FAST-NUCES Assignment** — Informed Search Algorithms on Dynamic Grids
+Informed Search Algorithms on Dynamic Grids

 A comprehensive interactive visualization of pathfinding algorithms with real-time obstacle dynamics and performance metrics.